Lynnie Greene

-Laura Lyn "Lynnie" Greene, also known as Lyn Greene (born May 21, 1954) is an actress, writer, director and producer in the television industry.
+Lynnie Greene is an actress, writer, director and producer in the television industry.
 In addition to her work as a producer, she is possibly best known as an actress for appearing as Young Dorothy in The Golden Girls.

+Early life

+Greene was born and raised in Newton, Massachusetts.
+She went to Newton South High School where she was active in school plays.

+She was selected for Juilliard’s Drama Department in 1972, as one of only 10 women picked to study under instructors John Houseman and Marian Seldes.
+She finished her B.A. from New York University in 1976.

 Career

+Acting years: 1978-1993

-Greene grew up in Newton, Massachusetts.
-In 1977 she co-starred with another newcomer, Bess Armstrong, in the short-lived CBS comedy On Our Own.
+In 1977 she co-starred with another newcomer, Bess Armstrong, playing the character Maria Teresa Bonino in the short-lived CBS comedy On Our Own.